waikato-datamining/image-dataset-converter/plugins/metadata-from-name.md

 * accepts: seppl.AnyData
 * generates: seppl.AnyData

-Extracts a sub-string from the image name or path and stores it in the meta-data.
+Extracts a sub-string from the name or path and stores it in the meta-data.

 ```
 usage: metadata-from-name [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                           [-N LOGGER_NAME] [--skip] [-s {name,path}]
                           [-r REGEXP] [-k METADATA_KEY]

-Extracts a sub-string from the image name or path and stores it in the meta-
+Extracts a sub-string from the name or path and stores it in the meta-data.
-data.

 options:
   -h, --help            show this help message and exit